A New measure of income inequality: Data Analysis

 \section{Data Analysis}

 We have selected state-by-state income data from India for the purpose of empirical illustration.
 We selected Kerala, Tamil Nadu, and Bihar as the three states for the study because they each have a varied amount of income disparity due to the socio-economic conditions that prevail there.
-The Consumer Pyramids Household Survey (CPHS) of the Centre for Monitoring Indian Economy (CMIE) is the source of the household-level income data for each state.
+The Consumer Pyramids Household Survey (CPHS) of the Centre for Monitoring Indian Economy (CMIE) is the source of the household-level income data for each state (the dataset is available at \url{https://consumerpyramidsdx.cmie.com}.
 It is a frequent, comprehensive survey that is conducted on a regular basis to obtain data about Indian household demographics, spending, assets, and attitudes.
 Every year, three waves of data are collected, each lasting four months.
-We used data from Wave 28, which comprises information gathered between January and March 2023, for the analysis.
+We used data from Wave 28, which comprises information gathered between January and April, 2023 for the analysis.

 The distribution of income for each state is given in Figure \ref{fig:den}.
 From the distributional pattern, it can be inferred that there is an increasing pattern of income inequality with Tamil Nadu being the lowest and the Bihar being the highest.
-To further understand the inequality patterns in each state we have reported the descriptive statistics in Table \ref{tab:des} and the Gini index is reported in Table \ref{tab:gini}.
+To further understand the inequality patterns in each state we have reported the descriptive statistics of the income data in Table \ref{tab:des} and the Gini index is calculated using R-package `dineq' and is reported in Table \ref{tab:gini}.
 The descriptive statistics show the presence of heavy tails in samples from Kerala and Bihar compared to Tamil Nadu.
 Though the Gini index provides a summary of the inequality, from Figure \ref{fig:den} and Table \ref{tab:des}, we can infer the presence of more inequality in Bihar.
-Hence, we feel that the proposed measure can effectively capture the dispersion in the income as the calculation of the $GIM(v)$ includes the extreme values in the datasets and hence captures the heavy tails of the income distribution.
+Hence, we feel that the proposed measure can effectively capture the dispersion in the income as the calculation of the $GIM(v)$ includes the extreme values in the datasets and hence captures the heavy tail behavior of the income distribution.

 Table \ref{tab:stat_gim} gives the $GIM(v)$ calculated for the chosen states for $v=2 $ and $v=3$.
 As was previously discussed, when $v=$2, $GIM(2)$ becomes the Gini Index, and we can observe that the values generated from the real dataset also coincide.
 It can be seen that like the Gini Index, the proposed measure also gives the same pattern of inequality among the chosen states.
 However, we can see that $GIM(3)$ values are higher than the respective $GIM(2)$.
 This shows that $GIM(3)$ might be capturing the dispersion much more effectively compared to $GIM(2)$.